code-423n4/2023-12-revolutionprotocol/README.md

 ### Creator rate attacks

 The system is further complicated by the creator payments on both the AuctionHouse and the ERC20TokenEmitter.
 The DAO is able to unilaterally set both the `creatorRateBps` and `entropyRateBps` on both the Auction and ERC20TokenEmitter.
-The CultureIndex voting setup and quorum determins the creator(s) paid as part of the Auction.
+The CultureIndex voting setup and quorum determine the creator(s) paid as part of the Auction.
 The DAO can set the `creatorsAddress` on the ERC20TokenEmitter.
 Given creators will be paid directly, ensure malicious creator contracts or a large number of creators cannot disrupt the system by eg: bricking the auction.

 ## Tokens used on launch and anticipated to interact with.